belluma/sort_algorithm_visualizer/README.md

 of the screen you will see the array visualized as a collection of beams.
 The height of the beams represents the value of the entries.

-### choose the length of the array you want to see being sorted
+### Choose the length of the array you want to see being sorted

-with the topmost slider you can determine the length of the array to be sorted.
+With the topmost slider you can determine the length of the array to be sorted.
 When changing the values on the slider you will see how the visualization of the array changes.

-### choose the animation speed
+### Choose the animation speed

-the second slider gives you the possibility to change the speed in which the animation is shown.
+The second slider gives you the possibility to change the speed in which the animation is shown.
 Depending on the sort algorithm you choose the amount of steps needed to sort an array may differ significantly.
 The length of the array obviously has effect on the duration of the sort as well.
 Hence, this setting.
 You may change the speed while the animation is running.

-### choose the sorting algorithm
+### Choose the sorting algorithm

 Pretty self-explanatory, choose the sorting algorithm you want to see visualized.
 When changing this value, the animation will jump back to the beginning but not generate a new array.
 This gives you the possibility to compare the